core-wg/oscore/draft-ietf-core-object-security.md

 ~~~~~~~~~~~
 {: #fig-plaintext title="Plaintext" artwork-align="center"}

-NOTE: The Plaintext contains all CoAP data that needs to be encrypted end-to-end between the endpoints.
+NOTE: The plaintext contains all CoAP data that needs to be encrypted end-to-end between the endpoints.

 ## Additional Authenticated Data {#AAD}